MADICES/MADICES-2022/README.md

     - Survey backgrounds and interests of attendees, including possible breakout room attendance (online survey sent week(s) in advance)

 2. Keynotes (I and III on day 1)
     - Need to invite one keynote speaker with 30 minute(?) slots.
-Suggestions:
-        - Josh Schrier
-        - Conor Coley
     - Invite 5-6 people for panel discussion after the keynotes.
-Suggestions:
-        - Zach Trautt (or someone else from MGI/NIST)
-        - Alasdair Gray (or someone else from bioschemas)
-        - Someone from EU materials ontology world OntoTrans/OntoCommons
-        - Nicholas Sauter (crystallography but bio-focused)
-        - Henk Birkholz (or someone else from an NFDI with focus on materials data management)
-        - Someone from Acceleration Consortium?
     - Shorter talks (10-20 mins) from various initiatives (can also be used as a pool for panel):
         - Academic research:
             - BIG-MAP